karrymeng-0921/SafeVisionBench/README.md

   - `"Nudity"` (7 classes, see `utils/class_to_label.py` for task names)
   - `"Style"` (20 classes, see `utils/class_to_label.py` for task names)
   - `"Object"` (10 classes, see `utils/class_to_label.py` for task names)
-- `--weight-dir`: Classifier head weights path (can be your own trained weights or our pre-trained ones; our weights are under the `Weights` directory).
+- `--weight-dir`: Path to the classifier head weights, which can be your own trained weights (obtained after running `SafeVisionClassifier.py`) or the pre-trained weights we provide (our weights are located in the `Weights` directory).
 - `--batch-size`: Batch size for evaluation.